 Climate Change Council

-The ACT Climate Change Council (Council) advises the Minister for Climate Change and Sustainability, Shane Rattenbury, on matters relating to reducing greenhouse gas emission as well as addressing and adapting to climate change.
-It was established by the ACT Government in 2011 under the Climate Change and Greenhouse Gas Reduction Act 2010.
+The ACT Climate Change Council advises the Minister for Climate Change and Sustainability on matters relating to reducing greenhouse gas emissions as well as building resilience and adapting to climate change.
+The Council was established by the ACT Government in 2011 under the Climate Change and Greenhouse Gas Reduction Act 2010.

-In exercising its functions the Council looks to consult with business and the community on climate change matters.
-The Council meets at least four times a year to discuss themed topics in relation to climate change matters that are of relevance in the current ACT context.
+The Council meets at least four times each year to discuss themed topics in relation to climate change relevant to the current ACT context.

 The Council produces an annual report of their activities, including any advice given or recommendations made to the Minister.

 Engaging with Council members

 The Council members are keen to engage the ACT community on climate change matters.
-If you would like to raise an issue, invite members to attend a local event or alert them to some recent climate change news or research please
+If you would like to raise an issue, invite Council members to attend a local event, or alert them to some recent climate change news or research, you can: